Faculty of Arts and Social Sciences

 When you first enrol for your PhD, you will technically be an MPhil student.
 During your first year, you will have the opportunity to attend induction and training sessions organised by the Graduate School Network and by the Faculty of Arts and Social Sciences.

 During your first year, much of your research will focus on producing a literature review, which will allow you to master the secondary literature related to your chosen topic.
+If you study Creative Writing, you may begin a first draft of the creative element, or undertake preparatory reading and research.

 In the first year of the PhD programme, you can also be assigned a mentor, namely a more advanced PhD student in a different discipline within the Faculty of Arts and Social Sciences.
 Your mentor is there to help you with the transition to life as a PhD student.